ComplianceAsCode/content/tests/README.md

 ### Scenarios format

 Scenarios are simple bash scripts.
-The scenarios start with a header which provides metadata.
+A scenario starts with a header which provides metadata.
 The header consists of comments (starting by `#`).
 Possible values are:
 - `platform` is a comma-separated list of platforms where the test scenario can be run.
 This is similar to `platform` used in our remediations.
 Examples of values: `multi_platform_rhel`, `Red Hat Enterprise Linux 7`, `multi_platform_all`.
 If `platform` is not specified in the header, `multi_platform_all` is assumed.
-- `profiles` is a comma-separated list of profiles which are using this scenario.
+- `profiles` is a comma-separated list of profiles to which this scenario applies to.
 - `remediation` is a string specifying one of the allowed remediation types (eg. `bash`, `ansible`, `none`).
   The `none` value means that the tested rule has no implemented remediation.
 - `templates` has no effect at the moment.

+After the header, bash commands that prepare the scenario follow.

 Example of a scenario: